Hafiy29/hangman/README.md

 # hangman
-A simple hangman game made with python
+A hangman game made with python